Cases of new viral respiratory diseases are rising sharply in China - Go Tech Daily

 Travel agencies that organize trips to North Korea say the country has banned foreign tourists because of the outbreak.
 Most tourists to North Korea are Chinese or travel through neighboring China to the country.
 North Korea also closed its borders in 2003 during the SARS shock.

-Other countries have stepped up screening measures for travelers from China, in particular those from Wuhan.
-The worries have increased with the arrival of the new holiday year, when millions of Chinese people travel home and abroad.
+Other countries have also stepped up screening measures for travelers from China, especially those from Wuhan.
+Worries have increased with the arrival of the new rush of the lunar new year.

+US officials said they will screen travelers from Wuhan at three major airports – JFK International Airport in New York City, San Francisco International Airport and Los Angeles International Airport.

+While in Canada, the Public Health Agency of Canada (PHAC) told CBC News that it will take “additional measures” over the coming week, including warning signs in English, French and Simplified Chinese at airports in Toronto, Vancouver and Montreal.
+At the kiosks where people enter questions, they are asked if they have been in an area affected by the outbreak in the last 14 days.

 Officials said it was too early to compare the new virus with SARS or MERS or respiratory syndrome in the Middle East, in terms of how deadly it could be.
 They attributed the peak in new cases to improvements in detection and monitoring.